 The NDIS will provide some additional supports for participants who are younger people in residential aged care.
 In the roll out period, funding for the care and services you have a responsibility to deliver under the Aged Care Act 1997 will continue to be claimed through the ACOS.

 The NDIS may be able to provide additional assistance to participants.
 For example, a Local Area Coordinator or Support Coordinator can help the participant to make contact with providers in community care settings and discuss their needs where appropriate.

 I already have a younger person/s in my residential aged care home

-When younger people are already in residential care, an NDIS representative will contact the resident or their representative (if they have one) to determine their eligibility.
-If the NDIS is unable to contact the person via phone a letter and paper Access Request form will be sent to the person.
+When younger people are already in residential care, an NDIS representative will contact the resident or their representative (if they have one) to determine their eligibility to access the NDIS.

-To prepare the younger person in your residential aged care home, please provide them with a copy of the factsheet ‘younger people in residential aged care’ available on the Department of Health website.
+To prepare the younger person in your residential aged care home, please provide them with a copy of the factsheet, Younger people in residential aged care and Younger people in residential aged care: NDIS eligibly meeting available on the Department of Health website.

 What happens once their eligibility has been determined?